Jackson Campground is located on the beautiful Applegate River in the Applegate Valley near Medford, Grants Pass and historic Jacksonville.

 Please note, there is a two-night minimum when you desire to reserve a Friday or Saturday night.

-This facility is open for the winter season.
-No advance online reservations are available, however, we rarely sell-out, and typically have sites available.
+This facility is OPEN for the winter season.
+No advance online reservations are required.
+This online system is OFF during the winter-season, however, we have sites available and rarely sell-out.
 We have a winter-camphost on-site to assist payments and other services.
 This facility will be temporarily closed over the Christmas and New-Years holiday season.
 More specific information will be posted soon.

 Please see www.applegatelake.com for the latest information.